fliptanedo/flip-paper-template-2021/README.md

    2. Do **not** initialize with a `README.md` file.

    3. Follow the steps to push an existing repository.  **Except**: there's one problem.
-Your copy of `flip-paper-tempalte` (now renamed) is *already* connected to the paper template GitHub repository.
+Your copy of `flip-paper-template` (now renamed) is *already* connected to the paper template GitHub repository.
 This should be:

       ```
       git remote set-url origin [https://github.com/....git]
       git push -u origin master
       ```

-      Where the first line is changed from `git remote add origin`
+      Where the first line is changed from `git remote add origin`.
+Note that `master` [may be renamed](https://www.git-tower.com/learn/git/faq/git-rename-master-to-main/) to `main`.

    4. [Alternately](https://stackoverflow.com/questions/17546246/git-cloning-repository-into-new-repository) (in place of previous step), you can remove the obsolete remote and then add the new remote: